 - Give honey to babies younger than 1 year, as that can cause a botulism risk that a baby’s developing immune system can’t fend off.

-- When choosing formula milk to replace breast milk, it is better to consult the doctor so that the right infant nutrition information is received.
-This helps in choosing the best alternative
+- When choosing formula milk to replace breast milk, it is better to consult the doctor to receive the right infant nutrition information This helps in choosing the best alternative

 Overall, it can be an enjoyable bonding experience to feed an infant.
 Please keep in mind, that the nutrition regime of the infants in the first 12 months can affect the relationship that they develop with food and can be critical for their health and development, with long-term consequences.